 If none of the statements are true, you are a dependent student and must provide parental information on the FAFSA.
 Dependent students are required to include parent information.
 FAAs have the authority to change a student's status from dependent to independent in "unusual circumstances," read more at the Federal Student Aid website.

 Parent Considerations

-FAFSA Submission Summary: What is it, how do I get one, and why is it important?
+FAFSA Submission Summary:

+What is it, how do I get one, and why is it important?

-What is the Submission Summary and when will I get it?
+What is the Submission Summary?